bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

 Programming Languages and Tools

 -    Python 3.11: A high-level, interpreted programming language known for its readability and wide range of applications in web development, data science, artificial intelligence, and more.
+Also includes the nightly pytorch version 12.1
 -    Node.js: An open-source, cross-platform, back-end JavaScript runtime environment that executes JavaScript code outside a web browser.
 -    JupyterLab: An interactive development environment for Jupyter notebooks, code, and data.
 It's widely used in data science for its ease of plotting and data manipulation.